PercyNguyen7/TextEditor/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a> -->

-# Redact and Replacing Word Text Editor
+# 📝🔠Redact and Replacing Word Text Editor
 A fun-size project used to redact and replace words in a given text file!
 The user has the option to make changes line by line, including make all possible changes, or no further changes to the programming at any given time.

 <!-- USAGE EXAMPLES -->
-## Functionality
+## 🎯 Functionality
 Given any text file, the software reads each line and asks the user if they'd like to edit it
 ![image](https://github.com/user-attachments/assets/e1b66903-c4b0-405e-8e54-89bf2d688644)